 Nancy Sabino — CEO and Co-Founder of SabinoCompTech

-It is an absolute pain to brush, floss, mouthwash a minimum of two times daily, and sees the dentist every six months but it’s absolutely necessary unless you want to deal with cavity pain and pay for the remediation of it.
+It is an absolute pain to brush, floss, mouthwash minimum of two times daily and sees the dentist every six months but it’s absolutely necessary unless you want to deal with cavity pain and pay for the remediation of it.
 Cyber-security is the same.
 It’s a pain to be proactive about it but it is absolutely necessary to minimize risk and avoid or lessen the kind of pain that comes with systems being invaded, sensitive information being stolen, reputational damage control, and financial losses from lawsuits or regulatory fines.

 There are so many different tools available now to be proactive about cyber-security that it’s no longer an excuse.
-Utilizing the right tools to put blocks, locks, and other safety mechanisms in place will not only lower the risk of exposure but it will also make sure that you are complying with what cyber liability policies ask of you to be responsible for in order for their policy to cover you.
+Utilizing the right tools to put blocks, locks and other safety mechanisms in place will not only lower risk of exposure but it will also make sure that you are complying to what cyber liability policies ask of you to be responsible for in order for their policy to cover you.
 What it comes down to is being proactive in cybersecurity practices is not just business smart but a responsibility.